Welcome to the Town of Saltcoats

 Historic Metal Silhouette Banners

 The Saltcoats Beautification Committee has been replacing the cloth banners that hung on the power poles along Commercial St with metal silhouette designs.
 The designs of the silhouette banners have been chosen to highlight Saltcoats' long and rich history.
-So far they have purchased and installed eleven metal silhouette banners.
 Some of the designs include a train and old station - Saltcoats was the "end of the line" in its early history, a Northwest Mounted Policeman - Saltcoats had one of the first barracks for the Northwest Mounted Police, an elevator with grain being delivered in a wagon, the old telephone office with a lineman up a pole, the old bank, a plow competition, and a tribute banner to honour our veterans.
 More banners highlight the groups of settlers who settled in this area - the Scottish Crofters, the Patagonian Welsh, the Ukrainians and the Hungarians.
 There is also a Treaty 4 banner to acknowledge our treaty relationship with First Nations.
 The committee has more banners on the drawing board.
 These designs will acknowledge Metis people and British settlers, highlight Saltcoats being the first incorporated village in the Northwest Territories and feature the environment and the need to care for it.
 If you have any ideas for a design or want to donate to this project, please contact the Town Office.
 Click here to view pictures of some of the banners.

 Saltcoats Historic Cemetery